taketwo/mcf/misc/packages/homelink/DESIGN.md

 - Presence of "latest handshake" timestamp
 - Bidirectional transfer (both sent and received > 0)
 - Endpoint IP version being used

+**Detection Improvement:** The health check now verifies handshake freshness as the primary indicator, which immediately detects this failure mode (interface up with routes/IP configured, but no successful handshakes).